bikemurt/60-seconds/README.md

 # Godot in 60 Seconds!
-Godot in 60 Seconds!
 This is the ongoing project for the video series.
 Hopefully going back through the commit history will help you recreate the code.

 Video series: https://www.youtube.com/watch?v=VGPd-nzKD40&list=PLBjQlALckGj0